pravega/bookkeeper-operator/README.md

 ## Contributing and Community

 We thrive to build a welcoming and open community for anyone who wants to use the operator or contribute to it.
-[Here](CONTRIBUTING.md) we describe how to contribute to bookkeepe operator.Contact the developers and community on [slack](https://pravega-io.slack.com/) ([signup](https://pravega-slack-invite.herokuapp.com/)) if you need any help.
+[Here](https://github.com/pravega/bookkeeper-operator/wiki/Contributing) we describe how to contribute to bookkeepe operator.
+Contact the developers and community on [slack](https://pravega-io.slack.com/) ([signup](https://pravega-slack-invite.herokuapp.com/)) if you need any help.

 ## Troubleshooting

-Check out the [bookkeeper troubleshooting](doc/troubleshooting.md#bookkeeper-cluster-issues) for pravega issues and for operator issues [operator troubleshooting](doc/troubleshooting.md#bookkeeper-operator-issues).
+Check out the [bookkeeper troubleshooting](doc/troubleshooting.md#bookkeeper-cluster-issues) for bookkeeper issues and for operator issues [operator troubleshooting](doc/troubleshooting.md#bookkeeper-operator-issues).

 ## License

 Bookkeeper Operator is under Apache 2.0 license.
-See the [LICENSE](https://github.com/pravega/pravega-operator/blob/master/LICENSE) for details.
+See the [LICENSE](https://github.com/pravega/bookkeeper-operator/blob/master/LICENSE) for details.